Yamana Gold Inc. (AUY) Shares Down Despite Recent Market Volatility

 AUY’s Market Performance

-AUY’s stock has seen a 3.32% increase for the week, with a 15.88% rise in the past month and a 2.78% gain in the past quarter.
-The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 2.86% for Yamana Gold Inc. The simple moving average for the last 20 days is 7.21% for AUY stock, with a simple moving average of 15.83% for the last 200 days.
+AUY stock saw an increase of -0.34% in the past week, with a monthly gain of 11.64% and a quarterly increase of 4.46%.
+The volatility ratio for the week is 2.28%, and the volatility levels for the last 30 days are 2.84% for Yamana Gold Inc. (AUY).
+The simple moving average for the last 20 days is 4.85% for AUY stock, with a simple moving average of 14.55% for the last 200 days.

 Analysts’ Opinion of AUY